March Madness Hub for MSU Fans: Schedule, Live Updates

 Michigan State will learn its official placement in the bracket on Sunday evening at about 6 p.m.
 ET.

 The big question entering the reveal was whether MSU had done enough to earn a 2 seed or if it would end up sliding down to the 3 line.
 Most projections have had the Spartans as the former for a fair amount of time, but a one-and-done trip to Chicago for the Big Ten Tournament, where Michigan State lost to UCLA on Friday, has sewn a fair amount of doubt.
+That loss probably ended up costing MSU a spot on the 2-line.

-First Round (Thursday/Friday)
+First Round (Thursday)

 More on MSU's Season, Resume

-The big thing keeping hopes alive for a 2 seed in the NCAA Tournament is some of the head-to-head wins Michigan State has picked up.
+The big thing that kept hopes alive for a 2 seed in the NCAA Tournament is some of the head-to-head wins Michigan State has picked up.
 MSU's victories against Illinois and Purdue, the two Big Ten teams likely closest to the Spartans in the committee's evaluations, can perhaps be the difference between being a 2 or a 3 seed.

 Metrics don't necessarily show Michigan State to be a top-8 team, though.
 Entering Selection Sunday, the Spartans were 11th in the NET rankings (Illinois is eighth, Purdue is ninth) and ninth on KenPom (Illinois is seventh, Purdue is eighth).